Foundational Concepts

 - Requires learning a different query paradigm (Cypher).

-- Write scaling across large clusters can be challenging.
+- Write scaling across large clusters can be challenging to design and manage effectively.

 Use Cases